mponce0/covid19.analytics/README.md

 It is possible to dive deeper into a particular location by using the `tots.per.location()` and `growth.rate()` functions.
 Theses functions are capable of processing different types of data, as far as these are "Time Series" data.
 It can either focus in one category (eg. "TS-confirmed","TS-recovered","TS-deaths",) or all ("TS-all").
-When these functions detect different type of categories, it will process each separately.
+When these functions detect different type of categories, each category will be processed separatedly.
 Similarly the functions can take multiple locations, ie. just one, several ones or even "all" the locations within the data.
 The locations can either be countries, regions, provinces or cities.
 If an specified location includes multiple entries, eg. a country that has several cities reported, the functions will group them and process all these regions as the location requested.

 ##### Totals per Location
 This function will plot the number of cases as a function of time for the given locations and type of categories, in two plots: a log-scale scatter one a linear scale bar plot one.

+When the function is run with multiple locations or all the locations, the figures will be adjusted to display multiple plots in one figure in a mosaic type layout.

 Additionally, the function will attempt to generate different fits to match the data:
 * an exponential model using a Linear Regression method